timvideos/getting-started/Summer-Of-Code.md

 ### What should I work on?

 What do you like to do?
 What interests you?
-You know better what projects are going to keep your interest for 3 months then we do.
+You know better what projects are going to keep your interest for 3 months than we do.

 #### Is project XXX important?